-Another advantage of the QRR is the fact that it uses 25% less feedstock to make the same amount of silicon as traditional production processes (4.5 Metric Tonnes (MT) to make 1MT of silicon as opposed to 6MT) - granting up to a 20% cash cost advantage, all the while producing a higher purity silicon (4N versus 2N).
+Another advantage of the QRR is the fact that it uses 25% less feedstock to make the same amount of silicon as traditional production processes (4.5 Tonnes (t) to make 1 t of silicon versus 6 t to produce 1 t).
+This potential 25% reduction in raw material consumption could, according to management's assumptions, translate into production cost savings of up to 10%.
+In addition, this process makes it possible to produce silicon of higher purity (4N instead of 2N).